-To graduate, a student must have satisfactorily completed 90 semester hours of credit, including all required courses, with a cumulative grade point average (GPA) of 2.00 (C) or better (2.20 or better for students matriculating in fall 2012 or later), and must satisfy the seminar writing requirement.
+To graduate, a student must have satisfactorily completed 90 semester hours of credit, including all required courses (see below), with a cumulative grade point average of 2.20 or better.
+They must also have satisfied the upper-division writing requirement, and for students matriculating Fall 2015 or after, participated in a Clinic or Externship (at least 3 credit hours).

 Typically, four or five research seminars are offered each semester.
 Offerings have included seminars in civil rights litigation, corporate governance donative transfers, educational law, environmental law, family law, Illinois constitutional law, immigration law, international business, medical malpractice, sports and entertainment law, and tax policy.